Olympics-Alpine skiing-What to look out for in the men's downhill race

+(This is an updated version of a story that ran on Feb.
+10)

-PYEONGCHANG, Feb 10 (Reuters) - The men’s downhill is a must-see at every Winter Olympics and often throws up surprises.
+PYEONGCHANG, South Korea, Feb 14 (Reuters) - The men’s downhill is a must-see at every Winter Olympics and often throws up surprises.
 Here is a short guide to this year’s version at the Jeongseon Alpine Centre:

-It is scheduled for 11 a.m. local time on Sunday (0200 GMT/9 p.m.
-ET Saturday), though the forecast is for strong winds that could push it back to later in the week.
+It’s now scheduled for 11.30 a.m. local time on Thursday (0230 GMT, 9.30 p.m.
+ET Wednesday), having been pushed back four days by windy conditions that have played havoc with the timing of the Alpine skiing programme.

 Austria’s Matthias Mayer, the defending champion, is in good form but no one has ever won back-to-back golds in the men’s event.

-Just five nations have shared out the golds in the 18 races since 1948.
-Austria leads with seven wins, with France on five, Switzerland on three, the United States on two and Italy on one.
-With Jansrud and Svindal, Norway could break into the club, while German hopes are riding on 24-year-old Thomas Dressen.
+Just five nations have shared out the golds in the 18 downhill races since 1948.
+Austria leads with seven wins, with France on five, Switzerland three, the United States two and Italy on one.
+With Jansrud and Svindal, Norway could break into the club this time.

 Until South Korea won the right to host the Games in 2011, it was a bare mountain.
 The course was created from scratch by Bernhard Russi of Switzerland, the 1972 Olympic champion, and is the ninth one he has designed.